bradford-hamilton/Ruby-On-Quails/guides/source/caching_with_rails.md

 -------------

 This is an introduction to three types of caching techniques: page, action and fragment caching.
-By default Rails provides fragment caching.
+By default Quails provides fragment caching.
 In order to use page and action caching you will need to add `actionpack-page_caching` and `actionpack-action_caching` to your Gemfile.